Understanding Seller’s Discretionary Earnings

 When selling your business, you want your potential buyer to see a full picture of your profits without distractions like the owner’s salary, owner’s benefits, family members’ benefits, discretionary costs, and non-recurring expenses.

-Seller’s Discretionary Earnings is what allows this full picture to be painted, considering the types of adds and deductions, giving you the best chances possible in selling your business at your ideal price.
+Seller’s Discretionary Earnings paint the full picture, considering the types of adds and deductions, and give you the best chances possible to sell your business at your ideal price.

 Small businesses commonly have a higher level of owner involvement, resulting in expenses that are often owner-specific.
 SDEs are especially helpful in this context, as they will show the business’ financials without the owner-specific costs, allowing the buyer to have a full picture of the potential earnings after the EBITDA adjusts.

-The income statement and the tax returns should also be tied together as a check and balance to give the recast meaning in the eyes of potential buyers and their lenders.
+Tying the income statement and the tax returns together as a check and balance gives the recast meaning in the eyes of potential buyers and their lenders.

 Read our article on the different business valuation methods.